bbunks/wal.js/readme.md

 ### Create a new watcher

 Watcher is a class.
-Just call it with the default value in its constructor,
+Call the constructor with the initial value as the only argument.

 ```javascript
 import { Watcher } from "wal.js";